-When people have entered in advance, enter their names into the draw computer as they enter, and at the latest, the day before.
+If you don't then, when people have entered in advance, enter their names into the draw computer as they enter, and at the latest, the day before.
 It can take a surprisingly long time if you leave it until you are in a hurry!
 If someone has told you they might enter, still put them in the draw, just don't register them.
 It's better to waste 30 seconds the day before, than to risk spending 30 seconds on the day, when there's a long queue at the registration desk.

 The day before the tournament, look at the EGF rating list , and ensure that the players are assigned their correct up-to-date entry grades.
 Of course, players may choose to enter at different grades; but if they accept the recommendation to enter at a grade as calculated from their GoR, it will help if you know what that is.